josiah-orie/api-hub/README.md

  10. GeneratePassword: generates unique random passwords.
 Alphabets only, Alphanumeric and numeric only (for otps)
  11. ReportDataDAO: for fetching datas/single values from any database.

+Note: For detail information on the package and their clasess and examples kindly refer to the javadoc in the target/sites folder.

 Other APIs include:
 1. DataEncription: for encrypting data like passwords.
 2. Connection (ongoing review and update): for establishing connection to additional database, Oracle, Postgres, etc